ChrisTague1/coms_472/README.md

 - `h3.py` has h3 implementation
 - `part2.txt` has the runs required for part 2 of the lab
 - `coms472_lab1_part3.pdf` has the table for part 3 of the lab

+## Heuristic 3
+For the third heuristic, I came up with calculating the neighbors that are incorrect.
+It doesn't care about placement of these neighbors, just that the four surounding it are the ones that should be or shouldn't be